magento/architecture/design-documents/checkout-service.md

 Currently Quote module is responsible for creating an order.
 Need to move this responsibility to order service (BFF after first iteration).

 BFF will be responsible for loading quote and managing the transaction.
 If order placing failed, no additional transactions need to be rolled back after first iteration as all transactions being performed on BFF.
 If order placing successful, but  removing quote failed, we would need to retry removing quote instead of rolling back.
 Mechanism of retrying of failed operations is a general concern and should be discussed separately.

-## Reporting
-For reporting purposes, service should data to reporting service (BFF after first iteration).

 ## Open Questions